luckydog505/CHILDES-LLM-/README.md

-# CHILDES-LLM-
+# CHILDES-EXTRACTOR
-A LLM built for a linguistics project primarily in python
+A parser/classfier built for a linguistics project primarily in python